j9recurses/calculatorApp/README.md

 ######Models:

-+ Contain the logic/fxns that generate, modify, destroy or store app data.
++ Contain the logic/fxns that generate, modify, destroy, manipulate or store app data.

 ######Views: